-We expect our general and administrative expenses to be modestly lower in the near term.
-We expect that our general and administrative expenses will increase in the longer term to the extent that we expand our operations and incur additional costs in connection with being a public company, including expenses related to professional fees and insurance, and as a result of stock based compensation expense.
+We expect our general and administrative expenses to be relatively stable to modestly lower in the near term.
+We expect that our general and administrative expenses will increase in the longer term to the extent that we expand our operations, including internationally, and incur additional costs in connection with being a public company, including expenses related to professional fees and insurance, and as a result of stock based compensation expense.
 We also expect fluctuations in our general and administrative expenses to the extent the recognition timing of stock compensation is impacted by market conditions relating to our stock price.

 Segment Profit.
-Call-Driven segment profit increased 9% from \$2.4 million for the three months ended March 31, 2014 to \$2.6 million in the same period in 2015.
-The increase in profit was due primarily to improved margins resulting from changes in the mix of national advertiser budgets between the periods presented.
+Call-Driven segment profit decreased 34% from \$3.3 million for the three months ended September 30, 2014 to \$2.2 million in the same period in 2015.
+Call-Driven segment profit decreased 28% from \$8.6 million for the nine months ended September 30, 2014 to \$6.2 million in the same period in 2015.
+The decrease in profit was due primarily to a decrease in call-driven revenues.

-Archeo segment profit was \$2.3 million for the three months ended March 31, 2014 compared to \$4.9 million in the same period in 2015.
-The increase in profit was due primarily to higher domain name sales, which increased from \$1.9 million in the three months ended March 31, 2014 to \$6.4 million in the same period in 2015.
+Archeo segment profit was \$(66,000) for the three months ended September 30, 2014 compared to \$267,000 in the same period in 2015.
+The increase in the segment profit for the three month period was primarily due to lower operating expenses for this segment.
+Archeo segment profit was \$1.1 million for the nine months ended September 30, 2014 compared to \$45,000 in the same period in 2015.
+The decrease in profit for the nine month period was due primarily to a decrease in revenue in cost per actions related to our local search and directory web sites.

 Amortization of Intangible Assets from Acquisitions.
-Intangible amortization expense was \$403,000 in the three months ended March 31, 2014.
-The was no intangible amortization expense for the same period in 2015 as the intangible assets related to the April 2011 Jingle acquisition were fully amortized during 2014.
+Intangible amortization expense was \$0 and \$434,000 for the three and nine months ended September 30, 2014, respectively, and \$0 in the same periods in 2015.
+There was no intangible amortization expense in 2015, as the intangible assets related to the April 2011 Jingle acquisition were fully amortized during 2014.

 Our purchase accounting resulted in all assets and liabilities from our acquisitions being recorded at their estimated fair values on their respective acquisition dates.
 All goodwill, identifiable intangible assets and liabilities resulting from our acquisitions have been recorded in our condensed consolidated financial statements.
-We may acquire identifiable intangible assets as part of future acquisitions, and if so, we expect that our intangible amortization will increase in absolute dollars.
+We may acquire identifiable intangible assets as part of future acquisitions, and, if so, we expect that our intangible amortization will increase in absolute dollars.